-- IKEA do some great large wicker trunks/baskets that look good in the room but can hide a multitude of things!
+- Large wicker trunks / baskets look good in the room but can hide a multitude of things!

 - If you have open shelving, what about adding small boxes and baskets to them so that you can store things but it still looks good